A 3-Step Guide To Teach Students How To Time Block 🗓️

 Next, have your students list out all their upcoming and missing assignments which will be easy to do if you've taught them how to use our Student Dashboard.

-Once they know what is upcoming and due, have them block out times to work on assignments, but make sure to emphasize that it is ok if they don't complete the assignment during that block.
+But make sure to emphasize that it is ok if they don't complete the assignment during that block.

-There only goal should be to set aside time to work on that assignment or subject area.
-This frees up their mind from the fear of failure, focusing on task-initiation, instead.
+Their only goal should be to set aside time to work on that assignment or subject area.

 Step 3: Review and reflect on the time blocks, each week

-Lastly, schedule weekly check-ins to review time blocks.
 Discuss what worked, what didn’t, and how they can improve.

-This process of self-reporting their progress, then adjusting their approach, has been shown to have a huge impact on student achievement according to research 👇
+This process of self-reporting their progress, then adjusting their approach, has been shown to have a huge impact on student achievement according to research.👇

-Remember, start small and around your student's interests.
-If you are consistent about embedding this into your classroom or afterschool routine, you'll be amazed at the results before you are halfway through the semester.
+If you are consistent about embedding this into your classroom or afterschool routine, you'll be amazed at the results before you are even halfway through the semester.

 Teach your students the difference between time-based goals and outcome based goals.